excalidraw/excalidraw-vscode/README.md

 ### Run the extension

-Use the `Debug: Start Debugging Command` to launch the extension in a new vscode window.
+Use the `Debug: Start Debugging` command to launch the extension in a new vscode window.

-To inspect/debug the webview, use the `Developer: Open Webview Developer tools command`.
+To inspect/debug the webview, use the `Developer: Open Webview Developer Tools` command.

 ### Package the extension to a vsix archive